NicholasMamo/multiplex-plot/docsource/source/drawable.rst

 .. image:: ../../examples/exports/1-time-series.png
    :class: example

-All of Multiplex's visualizations revolve around the :class:`Drawable` class.
+All of Multiplex's visualizations revolve around the :class:`drawable.Drawable` class.
-A :class:`Drawable` is nothing more than a class that wraps a matplotlib figure and an axis.
+A :class:`drawable.Drawable` is nothing more than a class that wraps a matplotlib figure and an axis.
-All of the functions that you would call on a matplotlib axis, you can call on the :class:`Drawable`.
+All of the functions that you would call on a matplotlib axis, you can call on the :class:`drawable.Drawable`.
-The :class:`Drawable` instance re-routes unknown functions to the matplotlib axis.
+The :class:`drawable.Drawable` instance re-routes unknown functions to the matplotlib axis.
-However, the :class:`Drawable` also comes with new visualizations to help you explore or explain data faster.
+However, the :class:`drawable.Drawable` also comes with new visualizations to help you explore or explain data faster.

-To start working with a :class:`Drawable`, create it from a normal plot:
+To start working with a :class:`drawable.Drawable`, create it from a normal plot:

 .. code-block:: python